-If enacted, this bill would amend existing Arizona statutes by adding provisions that prohibit financial institutions, insurers, and credit reporting agencies from discriminating against individuals based on political affiliations or various social credit scores.
-Specifically, it would insert new sections into Title 6, Title 20, and Title 44 of the Arizona Revised Statutes, establishing that these entities cannot discriminate either directly or indirectly based on these criteria.
-Additionally, the bill allows these institutions to offer products or services that include subjective standards, provided that such standards are fully disclosed to potential customers before any contractual agreement.
+If enacted, this bill would amend existing Arizona statutes to prohibit financial institutions, insurers, and credit reporting agencies from discriminating against individuals based on political affiliations or various social credit scores, including environmental, social justice, or governmental scores.
+Specifically, it would add new sections to Title 6, Title 20, and Title 44 of the Arizona Revised Statutes, establishing clear guidelines against such discrimination and asserting that these practices are a matter of statewide concern.
+The bill also allows these entities to offer products or services that include subjective standards, provided that these standards are fully disclosed to potential customers.

 Senate Engrossed Version: 6-194, 20-123, 44-1698.03